DaymenPasick/secure-password-generator/README.md

 ## Features

- - Ability to dictate password case-sensativity, the allowance of numbers and symbols, and the password length
+ - User has the ability to dictate password case-sensativity, the allowance of numbers and symbols, and the password length